rlberry-py/rlberry/docs/basics/DeepRLTutorial/TutorialDeepRL.rst

 actions drawn from :math:`\pi(s)`; :math:`R(\tau)` is the random variable defined as the cumulative sum of the discounted reward.

-The goal is to maximize the agent’s reward.
+The goal is to maximize the cumulative sum of discount rewards:

 .. math::  J(\pi) = \mathbb{E}_{\tau \sim \pi}\big[R(\tau) \big]